A neurological disorder causes a person to lose motor control of somebody’s regions.

 - Certain genetic disorders.

-In Wilson’s disease, the liver does not properly process the mineral copper.
+In Wilson’s disease, the liver does not correctly process the mineral copper.
 If left untreated and allowed to accumulate, copper can damage the brain.

 This is a rare genetic disorder.
 Experts estimate that about 1 in 30,000 people have Wilson’s disease.